 The fur will typically grow back when it's good and ready, but makes for a rather mangy looking pup.

-This seemed to be happening with the changes of the seasons too, but actually happened a bit more frequently.
+This seemed to be happening with the changes of the seasons too, but actually happened a bit more frequently as she got a bit older.
 She eats the best food money can buy, (grain free, since she has digestive issues with grains), and has the most luxurious of accommodations, but the bald spots were persistent!
 Not very attractive on our beautiful little girl!
 Everyone kept asking, "What's wrong with your dog?"
 Like she was diseased or something!
 So frustrating!

 So I started doing some hefty research.
 I began looking into topical remedies & special shampoos, but other than the stuff we were already using, that was no spared expense ($28.00 for an 8oz bottle!), there really were no concrete suggestions in that genre.
 So I kept on looking…